nurkiewicz/java8-workshop/README.md

 	[ERROR] Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.1:compile (default-compile) on project lazyseq:
 	Fatal error compiling: invalid target release: 1.8 -> [Help 1]

 it means you are not compiling using Java 8.
-[Download JDK 8 with lambda support](https://jdk8.java.net/lambda/) and let maven use it:
+Download JDK 8 and let maven use it:

 	$ export JAVA_HOME=/path/to/jdk8